Weinberg Angle, Neutron Abundance in BBN, and Lifetime: Neutron Decay Rate

 This leads to the decay rate of one single neutron in the rest frame of the heat bath, compare~\req{VacNdecay}

-We employ the Fermi-Dirac distributions for the electron and the non-relativistic limit for the proton in the decay rate formula using the neutron rest frame.
-It is convenient to separate the proton structural factor and the electro-weak coupling described by the reaction strength $D$,~\req{DimFac} and study only the reduced reactions rates $\Gamma^\prime$.
-The decay rate can be written using dimensionless variable $\xi=E_e/Q$
+To simplify~\req{PlasmaNdecay}: We insert the form of matrix element~\req{VacNdecay} in \req{PlasmaNdecay}; we use for the proton in nonrelativistic limit the three-momentum $d^3p_p$ part of the four-dimensional delta function.
+The energy-momentum conservation then fixes the antineutrino energy as $E_{\bar\nu}=Q-E_e$ in the neutron rest frame.
+The remaining $d^3p_{\bar\nu}$ integral is performed in the limit $m_\nu\to 0$, yields a factor $4\pi E_{\bar\nu}^2$, while the $d^3p_e$ integral written in spherical coordinates contributes $4\pi p_e E_e\,dE_e$ with $p_e=\sqrt{E_e^2-m_e^2}$.
+Collecting these factors and imposing the kinematic bounds $m_e\leq E_e\leq Q$, one recovers the standard vacuum phase-space integral for the neutron decay multiplied by the in-medium Fermi distribution blocking factors $1-f_i$ for electron, proton, and antineutrino.
+We keep for now the blocking fugacity $\Upsilon_\nu$ for the (free-streaming~\cite{Birrell:2012gg}) neutrino background.
+Separating out the reaction strength $D$,~\req{DimFac}, the reduced decay rate written using dimensionless variable $\xi=E_e/Q$ is

-The neutron decay rate in the primordial Universe depends on both the photon temperature $T$ and the neutrino effective temperature $T_\nu$, which is presented in Appendix~A at the required level of precision. $Q$ is the neutron-proton mass difference seen in~\reqs{eq:Qmdif}{eq:QmdifEx}.
+This shows how the primordial plasma of the Universe modifies the neutron decay phase space in terms of both the photon temperature $T$ and the neutrino effective temperature $T_\nu$, which is presented in Appendix~A at the required level of precision. $Q$ is the neutron-proton mass difference seen in~\reqs{eq:Qmdif}{eq:QmdifEx}.
 The limit of the decay rate in vacuum is found in~\req{Decay_rate_01} ignoring the Fermi function denominators.
+The use of free-streaming neutrino distribution characterized by the non-reheated temperature $T_\nu$ is justified by the fact that neutrino kinetic decoupling~\cite{Birrell:2014uka,Mangano:2005cc,Akita:2020szl} occurs at $T_k \simeq 1.5$\,MeV, well above the temperature range $T \lesssim 1$\,MeV where the in-medium correction to $\tau_n$ is computed.
+The residual non-equilibrium corrections to the neutrino phase-space distribution following decoupling have been quantified in our earlier work~\cite{Birrell:2014uka,Birrell:2012gg} and reviewed in detail in~\cite{Rafelski:2024fej}; they are well below the precision required for the present calculation.

 We do not expect that the short distance Coulomb correction between electron and proton, the proton recoil, nucleon size correction etc. are modified in the cosmic plasma.
 Thus we adapt the factor $\mathcal{F}$ into our calculation at finite $T$ and use the following neutron decay rate in the cosmic plasma